llad/export-for-trello/README.md

 ## Release history

+### Version 1.9.55

+Fixing errors in Excel export:

+- fix exporting of custom fields (include only if requested)
+- fix exporting of custom fields saved to localstorage

 ### Version 1.9.54

 - bugfix: export checklists with no items when selecting "one row per each checklist item"